-This week Kent has been helping our Heritage Team do some desk-based research.
+Kent really enjoys helping our Heritage Team do some desk-based research.
 It is called desk-based because it involves reading, rather than digging.

 This important part of our work involves finding out what is already known about the archaeology of a site.
 We find that information in different places, such as on old maps and documents, and in published books and journals.

 We also get information from the Historic Environment Record (HER).
 Each county has an HER, which is a database containing details about all the known archaeological remains in that county.
 It is a very useful starting point for anyone who wants to find out more about the archaeology and history of their area.